 Planning for CRM Implementation

-• Choose the right CRM vendor: Thoroughly research different CRM vendors and platforms to find the one that aligns best with your business requirements.
+- Choose the right CRM vendor: Thoroughly research different CRM vendors and platforms to find the one that aligns best with your business requirements.
 Consider factors like scalability, customization options, user interface, and customer support.
+Writing a CRM RFP is an easy way to formalize your vendor requirements and expectations, while a CRM evaluation scorecard will help you rank and compare the responses.

 Measuring CRM success